 These instructors and the adjunct instructors are extremely dedicated and enthusiastic about Culinary Arts.
 They all bring a great amount of knowledge and form the perfect team of instructors.
 We look forward to sharing our knowledge with you!

-Chef Regina Minter grew an inspiration and passion for cooking as a young child watching her grandmother cook for holidays.
+Chef Regina Minter-Hargett, Department Chair for Culinary Arts & Hospitality grew an inspiration and passion for cooking as a young child watching her grandmother cook for holidays.
 As she matured and understood cooking, she enrolled in a culinary arts class where she first met Chef Hamm.
 After taking two years of his class she learned how to enhance her personal cooking and also the hospitality side of the industry.
 At that point in high school, she knew she wanted to make Culinary Arts her career.
 While working close with Chef Hamm, she entered Johnson and Wales University.
 While attending JWU, she obtained an associate degree in Culinary Arts.
 Two years later, she received a bachelor degree in Foodservice Management.

 Since graduation, Chef Regina has managed many parts of the foodservice industry including fast food, theme parks, family dining, and institutional facilities.
 Regina has now joined CCCC as a Department Chair for Culinary Arts & Hospitality and plans to share her passion with others interested in the industry.